peladeaucome/PyEvalAudio/readme.md

 ### PEAQ ODG

-We tried to copy the PQevalAudio as well as we could.
+We tried to reproduce the PQevalAudio code as well as we could.
-We show in the following figure how well we translated the code on the official testing examples
+We show in the following figure how well we translated the code on the official testing examples.
+The PQevalAudio labels show the results of the 2 implementations (one in Matlab, one in C) of the official implementations of PQevalAudio (Kabal, 2003).
+The PEAQ label shows the expected results on the conformance items written in the PEAQ standard (ITU-R, BS.1387-2, page 71).

 ![](Figures/Article/PEAQresultsComparison.svg)